Jarins/STM32F407-RAMPS/README.md

 -----
   + up to 5x replaceable stepper motor drivers
   + up to 4 thermistors or 4 thermocouples for temperature control
-  + 3 power heaters (1 bed and up to 2 extruder heaters) with PWM power control up to 50A (llimited by the connector used and the width of the cooper on the PCB)
+  + 3 power heaters (1 bed and up to 2 extruder heaters) with PWM power control up to 50A (30A without cooling, llimited by the connector used and the width of the cooper on the PCB)
   + 4 high power PWM connectors with selectable voltage for fans, LEDs or DC motors
     - 5V up to 3A in total for all outputs
     - 12V up to 3A in total for all outputs